creichert/stack-tag/README.md

 ## Features

-- Tag files are based on snapshots.
+- Tag files are based on the current resolver.
 All generated tags will correspond to the exact matching version found in the active stack `resolver`.

 - Tag files are cached.
-Dependencies only need to be downloaded once per snapshot.
+Dependencies only need to be downloaded once per resolver.

 - Transitive dependencies are tagged, including dependencies in `executable`, `test-suite` and `benchmark` stanzas.

+**_how does this compare to [codex](https://github.com/aloiscochard/codex)?_**

+`stack-tag` is dead simple,

+ is another Haskell source code tagging tool designed to cache a project and all it's dependencies.
+Codex supports